IanDCarroll/GoScrumYourself/3_Product_Increment.md

 - Agile Development
 - How to operate in a state of ignorance
 - Writing good documentation and stories
+- How to run events when the real Product Owner doesn't show.

 - Resume 4.0
 - Role-specific resumes.